Want to save time and make more money?

 The site now fluidly resizes to fill the screen as you resize down from the full desktop, compared to the old one that locked to a fixed width at different break points and screen sizes.
 This makes sure content fits the screen size better and the user experience is great at any screen size.

-Check out my mobile-responsive website design service page for more details.
+Check out my web design services page for more details.

 Phew!
 That was a fairly epic post and if you made it this far then well done!